 Sports betting generates a specific pattern of engagement, researching form, following market moves, and tracking results, that can create a sense of informed participation.
 That analytical element is real but bounded: over a sufficient volume of bets, a bookmaker’s built-in margin produces statistically predictable outcomes that research cannot fully overcome.

-Every UKGC-licensed operator in this category is required to provide deposit limits, loss limits, cooling-off periods, session time alerts, and self-exclusion within account settings.
+Every UKGC-licensed operator in this category must provide deposit limits, loss limits, cooling-off periods, session time alerts, and self-exclusion within account settings.
 At offshore-only operators, equivalent tools may be available on a voluntary basis.
 Configuring those tools before placing a first bet, rather than after a run has already escalated, is the most practical approach available.

 - BeGambleAware: begambleaware.org or freephone 0808 8020 133, available 24 hours a day